hasit/timesheet-status/README.md

 ## Contribution

 Following is a list of features I'd like to add going forward.
-If you happen to implement any of these (or more), send out a PR and I will be more than happy to merge the changes.
+If you happen to implement any of these or find an issue, send out a PR and I will be more than happy to merge the changes.

 - [ ] Add 'Refresh' in contextMenu to manually refresh the status.
 - [ ] Auto-refresh in default (say 10 minutes) internal.